Boredom And Depression: Can One Lead To The Other?

 Saying that life is meaningless is a serious statement that can persuade the mind to pursue suicidal thoughts and actions, but this impression can be refuted by changing one's mindset, which can be done during therapy sessions such as those provided by BetterHelp.

-In these sessions, a therapist must point out that everything does in fact have a point, therefore, everything is interesting.
-Once this point is established between therapist and client, then it must be signified that though the client may not feel that one thing is meaningful to them, it may be meaningful to someone else.
+In these sessions, a therapist may point out that everything does in fact have a point, therefore, things can be interesting.
+Once this point is established between therapist and client, then it can be acknowledged that although the client may not feel that things in life are meaningful to them, it may be meaningful to someone else.

 The client begins to understand how each object, activity, or person holds meaning or value to others, and then slowly finds value in these concepts in relation to his or her self.